 Teachers may also have concerns about pupils.
-If this is the case you will either be contacted by phone or letter.
+If this is the case you will be contacted by their whanau teacher.

 - If you wish to use the school grounds or buildings out of school hours, please contact the Principal or office to obtain information on costs, requirements and application forms.

 - Paekakariki School is a smoke, alcohol and drug free area

 - Lost Property can be found outside the hall.
 Children are given the opportunity to claim their gear.
 All property not claimed is donated to charity once per term.

 The school does not take responsibility for the loss or damage of a pupil’s personal items.
 However we will try and help resolve any issue over the loss of an item that may arise.

 Parents whose children need to take medication at school are asked to inform the whanau teacher and complete a medication form at the office.